gophercoders/website/content/lessons/KS2/lower/repetition.md

 Congratulations!
 You are correct.
 {{< /highlight >}}

-Having printed the congratulations messaged the program terminates.
+Having printed the congratulations message the program terminates.

 {{< panelInfoTitle title="Now it is your turn" >}}
 The objective is to change the `timesquz` program so that